scottfalbo/reading-notes/README.md

 My name is **Scott Falbo.**  I am a software developement student at [Code Fellows](https://www.codefellows.org/) and an artist at [Studio Arcanum](http://studioarcanum.com/) in Seattle, WA.
 I live with my wife Amber who is also a student at [Code Fellows](https://www.codefellows.org/), and our four cats.
 When I'm not studying code or doing art stuff I enjoy watching cartoons and have been a long time player of the Diablo and Warcraft franchises.
 I was always interested in computers at a young age.
 As a kid I enjoyed taking apart and rebuilding machines to learn the hardwarre components.
 In high school and college I dabbled with some programming classes including HTML, Java and C++.
 I also learned a lauguage called Hypercard on Mac a million years ago but I'm pretty sure it was a dead language even at the time.
-I'm excited to really get into programming as an adult and to explore what this world has to offer!
+I'm excited to really get into programming as an adult and to explore what this world has to offer.

-<br><br>
 **[Following my profile on GetHub by clicking here](https://github.com/scottfalbo)**
 <br><br>
 **We can also connect on** <br>